linakramerr/linakramerr.github.io/README.md

-This repository contains all .html files to successfully build my webpage.
+This repository contains all files to successfully build the webpage https://linakramerr.github.io.